-OKAY, so this was the first Slice of life manga I've read, so naturally, I was amazed at how serious animes can get, I used to think they a crazy plot was a given.
+OKAY, so this was the first slice of life manga I've read (and manga I saw) , so naturally, I was amazed at how serious animes can get.
+I used to think that for animes, a crazy plot was already a given.
 I saw the anime first and decided to read it again.
-I remember liking it so much!!
+I just remember liking it so much!!

-The last few chapters were such a MESS.
+The last few chapters were such a mess.
 Wtf was even going on, a lot of the characters were making decisions together out of the blue???
-Sudden understanding between the characters without even build-ups?
-The whole kaoru story was so unnecessary, and I still dont get how every character understands each other so much without even good communication?? everybody seeing through each other??? like wtf
+Sudden understanding between the characters without even build-ups??
+The whole Kaoru story was so unnecessary, and I still don't get how every character understands each other so much without even good communication??
+Everybody seeing through each other??? wtf

 Growing up is often rife with events that end up shaping who you become.
 Sure, most people's formative years aren't as exciting as how they're portrayed in these Coming-of-Age anime, but check these ones out and you might (momentarily) forget about how much you missed out on!
 Hooray for anime!